keycloak/keycloak-quickstarts/service-jee-jaxrs/README.md

 * [app-jee-html5](../app-jee-html5/README.md) - HTML5 application that invokes the example service.
 Requires service example to be deployed.
 * [app-jee-jsp](../app-jee-jsp/README.md) - JSP application packaged that invokes the example service.
 Requires service example to be deployed.

-Integration test of the Quikcstart
+Integration test of the Quickstart
 ----------------------------------

 1. Make sure you have an Keycloak server running with an admin user in the `master` realm or use the provided docker image